ndmitchell/hoogle/README.txt

 The folders in the distribution, and their meaning are:

-data - programs that generate a hoogle data file docs - documentation on hoogle src  - source code to the hoogle front ends, and the main code test - regression tests web  - additional front end stuff for the web module
+data - tools to generate a hoogle data file docs - documentation on hoogle src  - source code web  - additional resources for the web front end (css, jpg etc.)